-The World Bank is the Treasury Manager for IFFIm, facilitating IFFIm's disbursements for immunisation and health programmes through the GAVI Alliance
+The World Bank is the Treasury Manager for IFFIm, facilitating IFFIm's disbursements for immunisation and health programmes through Gavi, the Vaccine Alliance

 The World Bank, a global development cooperative owned by 187 member countries, is the Treasury Manager for IFFIm.
 In that capacity, the World Bank, manages IFFIm's finances according to prudent policies and standards agreed with the IFFIm Board.

 The World Bank's work as Treasury Manager includes managing IFFIm's funding strategy and its implementation, rating agency and investor outreach, hedging transactions, and investment management.

 The World Bank also coordinates with IFFIm's donors and manages their pledges and payments as well as IFFIm's disbursements for immunisation and health programmes through Gavi, the Vaccine Alliance.